Our Niche: How Early-Stage Clinical Trial Expertise Delivers Better Client Solutions

 A recent study found that the complexity of clinical trials conducted during 2011–2015 had increased compared to those performed during 2001–2005.
 Changes included a higher number of performed procedures, more frequent procedures overall and per visit, an increased number of planned visits per study subject, and a heavier burden associated with study participation.

-The design of Phase 1 clinical trials is especially complex and characterized by extensive safety monitoring and correlative testing.
-BioPharma Services has an expert North American-based medical team and dedicated Phase 1centers that enable us to conduct early clinical development studies efficiently.
+Phase 1 clinical trials designs are especially complex and characterized by extensive safety monitoring and correlative testing.
+BioPharma Services has an expert North American-based medical team and dedicated Phase 1 clinical trial centers that enable us to conduct early clinical development studies efficiently.
 Our scientists work closely with the principal investigator and clinical staff throughout the entire trial to ensure each study is run as designed and to help identify solutions to any unexpected problems that might arise.

 Selection and recruitment of study participants